Teenage Boy Reportedly Cut Own Head Off With Chainsaw After Losing Computer Game

 Reports claim that a 15-year-old Russian boy named Pavel Mateev reacted to losing a video game by heading to his yard and beheading himself with a chainsaw.

-According to a report from the Sun, police are investigating into the case of Mateev, who was described by state-owned Russian television network NTV as a teenager from the Tomsk region who was obsessed with an unnamed computer game given to him by his single mother.
+According to a report from The Sun, police are investigating into the case of Mateev, who was described by state-owned Russian television network NTV as a teenager from the Tomsk region who was obsessed with an unnamed computer game given to him by his single mother.
 A “female source,” who was not identified by NTV, added that the boy spent hours on end playing the game on his computer before his “nerves gave in.”

 Following the incident, which reportedly took place on Monday, police officials opened a criminal investigation into incitement to suicide.
 At the moment, no further details on Pavel Mateev’s case have been disclosed by the Russian Investigative Committee’s local office.